-LS 32D - This submersible pump lift station was in overall fair condition.
+LS 51K - This submersible pump lift station was in overall good condition.
 At the time of inspection, no pump issues were reported.
-The wet well and valve vault were in fair condition.
-The piping and valves had minor rust but were in fair condition.
-The valve vault had no water present at the time of inspection.
-The liner of the wet well requires rehabilitation.
+The wet well and valve vault were in good condition.
+The piping and valves had minor rust but were in good condition.
+There was no water present at the time inside the valve vault, the vault has drainage into the wet well.
 Some minor rust was observed on pipes in the wet well.
 Coating on all piping requires rehabilitation.
 The electrical panel was in good condition.
 The water service was in good condition.
-The station is on the list for future rehabilitation.
+This station does not have a perimeter fence.

-LS 50D - This submersible pump lift station was in overall good condition.
+LS 24A - This submersible pump lift station was in overall good condition.
 At the time of inspection, no pump issues were reported.
 The wet well and valve vault were in good condition.
-The piping and valves had minor rust but were in good condition.
-Valve vault had some water present at the time of inspection due to rain.
-The liner of the wet well requires rehabilitation.
+The piping and valves are rusted but were in good condition.
+There was no water present at the time inside the valve vault, the vault does not have a drain to wet well.
+The valve vault has a dirt bottom, the piping and valves have rust and are delaminated.
+The concrete for the vault is in poor condition with concrete spauling and cracks all over, should receive rehabilitation.
 Some minor rust was observed on pipes in the wet well.
 Coating on all piping requires rehabilitation.
-The electrical panel was in good condition.
-The water service was in good condition, although undersized.
+The electrical panel was in working condition, it is reaching its end-of-life cycle.
+The water service was in good condition.
+This station does not have a perimeter fence.